MANAGEMENT DISCUSSION AND ANALYSIS

-AUDITORS AND AUDITORSRs REPORT
+AUDITORS AND AUDITORS' REPORT

 M/s.
-Price Waterhouse Chartered Accountants LLP (FRNo.012754N/N500016)Chennai were appointed as Statutory Auditors of the Company by the shareholders at the42nd Annual General Meeting held on August 4 2017 to hold office upto the conclusion of the 47th Annual General Meeting.
+Price Waterhouse Chartered Accountants LLP (FRNo.012754N/N500016)Chennai were appointed as Statutory Auditors of the Company by the shareholders at the42nd Annual General Meeting held on August 4 2017 to hold office up to the conclusion ofthe 47th Annual General Meeting.

-There are no qualifications reservations or adverse remarks ordisclaimers made by the Statutory Auditors in their report for the year 2019-20.
-TheAuditors have included an emphasis of matter para relating to COVID-19 in their auditorreport which has been duly explained in notes to the financial statements.
+There are no qualifications reservations or adverse remarks ordisclaimers made by the Statutory Auditors on the standalone financial statements in theirreport for the year 2021-22.

-The Board of Directors on the recommendation of the Audit Committeehave appointed M/s.
-Narasimha Murthy & Co Cost Accountants as the Cost Auditors toaudit the cost accounting records maintained by the Company for the financial year 2020-21on a remuneration of Rs 850000/- plus applicable tax and reimbursement of out of pocketexpenses.
-A resolution seeking membersRs ratification for the remuneration payable to theCost Auditor forms part of the notice convening the Annual General Meeting.
+The Board of Directors on the recommendation of the Audit Committeehave appointed M/s Narasimha Murthy & Co Cost Accountants as the Cost Auditors toaudit the cost accounting records maintained by the Company for the financial year 2022-23on a remuneration of '850000/- (plus out of pocket expenses and applicable taxes).

 The Board appointed M/s.
-R Sridharan & Associates PracticingCompany Secretaries Chennai as the Secretarial Auditors to undertake the SecretarialAudit of the Company for the year 2019-20.
+R Sridharan & Associates PracticingCompany Secretaries Chennai as the Secretarial Auditors to undertake the SecretarialAudit of the Company for the year 2021-22.
 The Report of the Secretarial Auditors isprovided in Annexure-B to this Report.

-There are no qualifications reservations or adverse remarks ordisclaimers made by the Secretarial Auditors in their respective reports.
+There are no qualifications reservations or adverse remarks ordisclaimers made by the Secretarial Auditors in their report for the year 2021-22.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

 The Company's CSR initiatives primarily focus on improving the qualityof life of the communities where it operates through socio-welfare initiatives.
 Thevarious CSR initiatives undertaken by the Company during the last financial year includethe following:

 As an important part of its CSR program the Company promotes educationin the neighbouring villages near its units.
-Besides contributing to infrastructurebuilding and facility upgradation at schools the Company provides educational assistanceto cane growers children and participates in their developmental needs.
-Baby care centresmid-day meals for Balawadi school children of labourers training programme foremployeesRs children are few of theongoing initiatives.
+Besides contributing to infrastructurebuilding and facility upgradation at schools the Company provides educational assistanceto cane growers' children and participates in their developmental needs.
+Mid-day meals forBalwadi school children of labourers and women skill development programmes are few of theongoing initiatives.

 The CSR Committee has formulated and recommended to the Board a CSRPolicy indicating the activities to be undertaken by the Company which has been approvedby the Board.
-The CSR Policy can be accessed on the Company's website at www.eidparry.comAs per the provisions of the Companies Act 2013 the Company was not required to spend any amount towards CSR activities for the year 2019-20.
-However theCompany has been actively involved in various CSR activities and an amount of Rs 88.81Lakh was spent during the year.
-The Annual Report on CSR activities is given in Annexure-Cto this Report.
+The CSR Policy can be accessed on the Company's website at www.eidparry.comAs per the provisions of the Act the Company was not required to spend any amount towardsCSR for the year 2021 - 22.
+However the Company has been actively involved in various CSRinitiatives and an amount of ' 148.96 Lakh was spent towards CSR activities during theyear 2021-22.
+The Annual Report on CSR activities is given in Annexure-C to this Report

 RELATED PARTY TRANSACTIONS

-All contracts / arrangements / transactions entered into by the Companyduring the financial year with the related parties were on arm's length basis andwere in the ordinary course of business.
-There were no materially significant relatedparty transactions with Promoters Directors Key Managerial Personnel or other designatedpersons which may have a potential conflict with the interest of the Company at large.
+All contracts / arrangements / transactions entered into by the Companyduring the financial year with the related parties were on arm's length basis and were inthe ordinary course of business.
+There were no materially significant related partytransactions with promoters directors key managerial personnel or other designatedpersons which may have a potential conflict with the interest of the Company at large.

 All Related Party Transactions are placed before the Audit Committeefor approval.
-Prior omnibus approval of the Audit Committee is obtained on a quarterlybasis for the transactions which are of foreseen and repetitive nature.
-Thetransactions entered into pursuant to the omnibus approval so granted are placed before the AuditCommittee for their review.
+Prior omnibus approval of the Audit Committee is obtained on a yearly /quarterly basis for the transactions which are of a foreseen and repetitive nature.
+Thetransactions entered into pursuant to the omnibus approval so granted are placed on aquarterly basis before the Audit Committee for their review.

 EMPLOYEE STOCK OPTION SCHEME